 As soon as the outstanding balance is covered, you move on to the next card.
 Only this time you’ll be depositing that extra bit plus the minimum payment you used to pay on the first card.
 Your monthly expenses remain the same, while «the birds» are getting into your cage one by one.

 Let’s face it: you can’t pay off debt if you’re only using the money leftover at the end of the month.
 You need to make debt your number one expense as soon as you get your paycheck.
 Yes, it does hurt.
 And yes, these restrictions can cramp your style.
 But isn’t it a relief to feel like the responsibilities have been taken care of and you’re done for the rest of the month?

 Are you sure you’ve exhausted every financial resource at your disposal?
 Well, how about those tax returns?
 And isn’t it time to put that kitchen blender you never use on Craigslist?
 Even if it seems like each of those sources of revenue are but drops in the ocean, together they can form quite a stream.

 Don’t trust the Big Name Banks when they tell you can get rid of one credit card debt with another card.
 Be wiser.
-If you’ve exhausted all other options, consider a bank installment loan: the interest rates on those are usually lower than the ones offered for credit cards.
-In any case, do your homework and double-check the terms (including the fine print).
+Consider a bank installment loan: the interest rates on those are usually lower than the ones for credit cards.
+In any case, do your homework and double-check the terms (yes, including the fine print).

 And the last bit of advice.
-Don’t think of your debt as a curse and an unbearable burden that doesn’t let you live your life to the fullest.
-It is but a price you pay for the priceless lesson in managing your personal finances in a more efficient way.
-And who knows, maybe once you’re free from debt, you’ll even be able to afford more than you could before.
+Don’t think of your debt as a curse or a terrible burden that doesn’t let you live your life to the fullest.
+It is but a price you pay for the priceless lesson in managing your personal finances more efficiently.
+And who knows, maybe once you get out of debt, you’ll even be able to afford more than you previously could.
 Only this time, interest-free.